-- Capacity to use the tools, methods and strategies covered by the course in the analysis of the industry under question. - Organization and presentation of the key ideas. - Creativity to present and examine the use of revenue management tools in the analysis of tourism companies.
+\ Capacity to use the tools, methods and theories covered by the course in the analysis of tourism companies.

+\ Organization and presentation of the key ideas.

+\ Creativity to present and examine the use of revenue management tools in the analysis

-Weifgt of this report in the final course grade is equal to 22%.
+Weightof this report in the final course grade is equal to 18%.